Mobile Search Menu

 One thing's consistent: It's all delicious salmon!

-Benefits of Lox
+Benefits of lox

 All three of these oft-confused ready-to-eat salmon offerings contain all the health benefits of regular salmon.
 Especially when made from wild salmon, they are packed with protein, vitamins and minerals, omega-3 fatty acids and the antioxidant astaxanthin.